-Since my office is too small to accommodate visitors, I will be sitting in 373 Tiernan Hall every Tuesday from 12:00 noon to 1:00 PM and every Thursday from 9:30 AM to 10:30AM.
-I will be more than glad to see any one of you, either individually or in groups that you arrange.
-You may want to see me to introduce yourself, get to know me better, help me get to know you, develop or sharpen your study skills, go deeper into the course material, get help with content or course assignments, and, if you think I can be of help, talk about your studies and plans in general.
+Since my office is too small to accommodate visitors, I will be sitting every Thursday from 3 PM to 4 PM and every Friday from 10 AM to 11 AM in 373 Tiernan Hall and waiting to see any one of you, either individually or in groups that you arrange.
+You may want to see me to introduce yourself, get to know me better, help me get to know you, develop or sharpen your study skills, go deeper with the course material, get help with content or assignments of the course, or, if you think I can be of help, talk about your studies and plans in general.
+Please note that I will not be available on February 20, March 27, April 17 (all Thursdays) and Friday, January 31.

-In case your class schedule or other responsibilities do not allow you to come at the days and times mentioned above, please feel free to e-mail me whenever you want us to meet and I will be doing my best to find a mutually agreeable day and time.
+In case your class schedule or other responsibilities do not allow you to come on the days and times mentioned above, please feel free to e-mail me whenever you want us to meet and I will be doing my best to find a mutually agreeable day and time.